ioggstream/python-course/git-101/01-git.md

 - run it

 ```
-# Write here the command
+# Write the command here.

-# and show the git config file.
+# Then, show the git config file.
 !cat .git/config
 ```